Red Cross to pluck wounded from Syria's Homs

 Six fatalities were on the outskirts of the capital Damascus which the government has shelled in an attempt to claw back ground lost to the rebels who had set up their own checkpoints.

-Activists in central Hama city said the army shelled Arbaeen neighbourhood and troops were preparing to the storm the area.
+Activists in central Hama city said the army shelled Arbaeen neighborhood and troops were preparing to the storm the area.

 Also on Wednesday, a convoy carrying an Italian journalist was hit by two roadside bombs, killing a Syrian policeman and wounding three others, while it was travelling to the southern town of Deraa, the Italian news agency ANSA said.